US targets two China-based firms over forced labor practices -DHS | Law-Order

 US targets two China-based firms over forced labor practices -DHS

+The United States will ban goods from two China-based companies as part of its effort to eliminate the use of forced labor practices in the U.S. supply chain, the Department of Homeland Security said on Tuesday.
+The action targets Camel Group Co., a battery manufacturer, Ltd. and Chenguang Biotech Group Co., Ltd., a spice and extract manufacturer.

-The U.S. Department of Homeland Security on Tuesday said on Tuesday it would take enforcement actions against two China-based companies to elminate the used of forced labor practices in the U.S. supply chain.
+The United States will ban goods from two China-based companies as part of its effort to eliminate the use of forced labor practices in the U.S. supply chain, the Department of Homeland Security said on Tuesday.

-In a statement, the department named the companies as Camel Group Co., Ltd. and Chenguang Biotech Group Co., Ltd.
+The action targets Camel Group Co., a battery manufacturer, Ltd. and Chenguang Biotech Group Co., Ltd., a spice and extract manufacturer.
+The move aims to promote accountability for "the ongoing genocide and crimes against humanity" against Uyghurs and other religious and ethnic minority groups in the Xinjiang Uyghur Autonomous Region, the department said.

+"We will continue to work with all of our partners to keep goods made with forced labor from Xinjiang out of U.S. commerce while facilitating the flow of legitimate trade," Secretary of Homeland Security Alejandro Mayorkas said in a statement.
+Twenty four entities have been added to the Uyghur Forced Labor Prevention Act (UFLPA) Entity List, DHS said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)